 Definition: A Rural Consumer is an end-user of the products offered in rural markets.
-More precisely, a rural consumer is the one who buys goods & services for self-consumption, reselling or reproduction in the rural areas.
+More precisely, a rural consumer is one who buys goods & services for self-consumption, reselling or reproduction in rural areas.

 - Disposable Income

 - Education Facilities